 For a die cutter, the operator will manually set a marked pattern on the material before beginning the cutting process, giving the individual a guideline to monitor throughout.

 On the other hand, you have less control over the laser beam.
-Prior to cutting, strict measurements are taken, ensuring that the laser beam carries out the task in the predetermined path or direction, achieving impeccable results.
+Before cutting, operators take strict measurements to ensure the laser beam follows the predetermined path or direction, achieving impeccable results.
 Once fully trained on a laser cutter, it is known for its ease of operating.

-A laser cutter uses a high volume of energy to produce the most accurate results that can only be obtained through such energy.
+A laser cutter produces the most accurate results by using a high volume of energy, unique to this method.
 Using a specific path charted on a computer, the machine is concrete in its movements.
 Laser cutting can gain the same outcome, no matter the density or amount of the material being cut.

 That doesn’t mean to say that die cutting doesn’t achieve immaculate results too.
 Unique design cutting is often easier to carry out using die cutting as it’s manual operating allows for more flexibility.
 Additionally, curving and bowing won’t appear, leaving you with a finely detailed product.